 The backers that still take the time to post on the Unknown Realm: The Siege Perilous Kickstarter Page are upset, angry, disappointed, and hurt.
 The developers, Bruce and Laura Gottlieb, refuse to communicate with anything of substance, other than to say they are still working on the game, and that it will be coming out someday.
 They do not comment on the feelies or where the game is in the development process.
 Many backers suspect it was no where near the level of completion that Sitting Dragon Games claimed in their Kickstarter.

 Money raised in the Kickstarter campaign was supposed to fund all the feelies that were promised in the various backer tiers, as well as cover some developer expenses needed to get the game into the backer’s hands.
 Where did all that money go?
-After five years is there any left?
 It is a valid question, as is the current state of the game’s progress towards completion.

 Sadly there is some speculation all the money Stirring Dragon Games raised had been used for their personal medical bills and to move from California to a different State.